vjbollavarapu/modulyn-community/WEB3_FEATURES_DOCUMENTATION.md

 ---

-*This documentation provides a complete overview of all Web3 and blockchain features in TidyGen Community Edition.
+*This documentation provides a complete overview of all Web3 and blockchain features in Modulyn Community Edition.
 For implementation details and API references, please refer to the technical documentation and API reference guides.*